dynamsoft-docs/barcode-reader-docs-js/programming/javascript/samples-demos/helloworld-pwa.md

 });
 ```

-With the above code, the application can now work offline because the service worker has cached the page helloworld-pwa.html and its related resources.
+With the above code, the application can now work offline because the service worker will cache the page helloworld-pwa.html and its related resources.

 For more information, refer to [Making PWAs work offline with Service workers](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Offline_Service_workers).

 > NOTE
 >
 > Since the files are being cached, changes we make in later steps may not be reflected.
-Therefore, don't forget to clear the cache after a change is made:
+Therefore, don't forget to clear the cache after a change is made.
+To do so, you can run the following in the browser console.
 >
 > ```javascript
 > const cacheName = 'helloworld-pwa';